Power costs have been increasing and forecasters predict they’ll continue going up for the foreseeable future.

 1. Don’t waste power with standby

-It’s widely reported that the average household could be wasting as many as 7,374 hours of electricity every year when a device is left on standby.
+The average household could be wasting thousands of hours of electricity every year when devices are left on standby.

 It’s easy to do.
 For example, many of us disconnect our phones but leave the charger plugged in.
 And some devices, such as TVs, don’t have an easily accessible on-off switch.